Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Discharge planning and continuing care services

-- Legal and ethical responsibilities as well as professional development
+- Legal and ethical responsibilities, as well as professional development

 - The psychopharmacology and physiology of substance use disorders

-Receiving your CSAC Certification
+Receiving Your CSAC Certification

 It usually takes the Board two to four weeks to receive exam scores.
 Once they do, they’ll approve your CSAC certification status and mail you a copy of your certificate in about a week.
 At that point, you’ll be ready to carry out your new duties, helping people find hope in recovery.

 - Licensed Professional Counselor (LPC).
 Like LSATPs, LPCs can run private counseling practices.
 But in addition to providing substance use disorder treatment, LPCs can also diagnose and treat any number of mental health disorders.
+This license requires a master’s degree in counseling and additional supervised experience.

 - Licensed Marriage and Family Therapist (MFT).
 MFTs are experts in family and relationship dynamics.
 Pursuing this license can help you learn how to serve clients directly and indirectly affected by substance use disorders.
+This also requires a master’s degree and supervised experience focused on marriage and family therapy.

 Substance Abuse Counselor Jobs in Richmond, Norfolk, and Throughout Virginia